thomasdavis/backbonetutorials/_posts/2012-8-1-seo-for-single-page-apps.md

 I have released an open source npm package called [seo server](http://seo.apiengine.io) for anyone wanting to jump straight in.

-And also via request I have setup a service currently in beta, which takes care of the whole process and even generates sitemap.xml's for your JavaScript applications.
-It is also called [Seo Server](http://seoserver.apiengine.io). (currently in beta)

 This has been tested with Google Webmasters fetch tool.
 Make sure you include `#!` on your URLs when using the fetch tool.

 ### Relevant Links